The purpose of this Media Kit is to provide information to news media organizations designed to facilitate news media

 and flight information must be made to the:

 - Specific airline for commercial aircraft

 Q: The airport passenger terminal is a public facility.
 May the news media access the passenger terminal building, without notifying the Department of Aeronautics?

 A: Yes.
 News media may film or photograph publicly accessible areas without the permission of the Department of Aeronautics.
 As a courtesy, airport officials ask news organizations to notify the Gerald R. Ford International Airport Communications Center at 616-233-6055 when a news crew/photographer is sent to film at the airport.

 Q: Is it OK for media to park at the passenger terminal curb front when covering a story?

 A: No. The federal security guidelines in force since 9/11 allow only for active loading and unloading by airport visitors, and only authorized government and security vehicles may be parked at the drop-off and pick-up curbs -- and those vehicles must remain in specially marked areas.
-Media may leave marked vehicles in the designated delivery vehicle parking area near gate 4 while on assignment at GFIA.
+Media may leave marked vehicles in the designated media and delivery vehicle parking area near gate 4 while on assignment at GFIA.
 Unmarked and/or personal vehicles must be parked in one of the airport's public parking facilities.
 Parking will not be validated for media personnel using the public parking facilities.

 Q: Will the Department of Aeronautics validate parking for media vehicles?

 A: No. Parking fees for all media vehicles are the responsibility of the vehicle owner/operator.

 Q: Is escort by an airport representative or other authorized personnel necessary when media visit the airport?